Broker-Dealer Accounting Conference Self-Study Webinar

 • The use of digital and crypto assets by broker-dealers

-• Fintech integration in broker-dealer operations
+• Fintech integration in broker-dealer operations and expectations going forward

 • Custody and safeguarding obligations